Free State Stadium

-The Free State Stadium (Vrystaatstadion), currently known as the Toyota Stadium for sponsorship reasons and formerly known as Vodacom Park, is a stadium in Bloemfontein, South Africa, used mainly for rugby union and also sometimes for association football.
+The Free State Stadium (Vrystaatstadion), currently known as the Toyota Stadium for sponsorship reasons and formerly known as Vodacom Park, is a stadium in Bloemfontein in the Free State of South Africa, used mainly for rugby union and also sometimes for association football.
 It was originally built for the 1995 Rugby World Cup, and was one of the venues for the 2010 FIFA World Cup.

-The primary rugby union tenants of the facility are: